Tanz0rz/haxe-fmod/extension/README.md

 ## How it works

-`content.js` runs on `fmod.com/docs` pages.
+`content.js` runs on `fmod.com/docs/2.03/api/` pages, the version the bindings are generated for.
 The site renders each function as a heading with an id derived from the C++ name (`studio_eventinstance_start`), a language selector, and one signature block per language.
 The script appends a fifth tab and block, keyed by that id, using `bindings-data.js`.

 `bindings-data.js` is generated. `ci/haxe-bindings.py` reads the HashLink shim to learn which FMOD function each native binding calls, reads the Haxe sources to learn which public method calls each native binding, and reads the web shim for calls that report `FMOD_ERR_UNSUPPORTED`.
 Regenerate it after changing the bindings: